openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Update Your Operating System
 ****************************

-Before proceeding with the build, ensure your OS is up to date.
-You’ll first need to update the local database list of available packages:
+Before proceeding with the build, ensure your Ubuntu distribution is up to date.
+You first need to update the local database list of available packages:

 .. code:: sh